lwjameson/dnscock/readme.md

 ---

+### Thanks
-#### Lots of code in this repo is directly influenced by skydns and skydock.
+Lots of code in this repo is directly influenced by skydns and skydock.
 Many thanks to the authors of these projects.